gaoyuezhou/mjrl/projects/morel/README_MOREL.md

 For the pushing lid task.
 Checkout the `debug` branch for the most recent code.

 ## Dataset Download
-Download the pushing lid dataset from [Google Drive](https://drive.google.com/drive/folders/1mXksO1pD6hdybkSuUADhG2sKo1QOOb-L)
+Download the pushing lid dataset from [Google Drive (under pushing-lid-datasets)](https://drive.google.com/drive/folders/1mXksO1pD6hdybkSuUADhG2sKo1QOOb-L)

 All datasets have the same format.
 When loaded, each dataset is a list of dictionaries with the following keys: